Early Childhood Preschool through Kindergarten

 - Children experience a balanced rhythm that inspires both inward reflection and outward action.

-- Whole foods and grains are provided at mealtimes.
+- Whole foods and grains are provided at snack times.
+Parents provide their child's lunch.

 - Such activities as watercolor painting, modeling with beeswax, coloring and finger knitting help children develop fine motor skills, coordination, and the ability to concentrate.